 - Emergency release of the central locking

 - Switching on the interior lights

 - Switching off the fuel pump

 - Switching on the hazard warning lights

 - Transmission of a signal to send the eCall

+- Opening the windows after an accident

+- Switching off the air conditioning

-Stored gas inflators produce the quantity of gas required for inflating the airbags, filling the airbags within milliseconds.
+Gas generators produce the quantity of gas required for inflating the airbags, filling the airbags within milliseconds.
 The inflated airbags protect vehicle occupants who are wearing seatbelts from striking the inner body contours (e.g. the steering wheel, dash panel etc.) in the event of a severe accident.

 Depending on the installation location and requirements, stored gas inflators of various designs or modes of action are used.
 The safety systems are triggered depending on the type of accident or direction of impact